-FaceTime is a video chat application by Apple that lets you make audio and video calls from your iPhone, iPad, and iPod touch to other Apple devices.
-However, there are Chrome extensions available that can help you use the app on Windows 7, 8, 10, and more.
+FaceTime is a video calling application by Apple that lets you make audio and video calls from your iPhone, iPad, and iPod touch to other Apple devices.
+However, there are Chrome extensions available that can help you use the chat app on Windows 7, 8, 10, and more.

 FaceTime allows up to 32 attendees during a group video call.
 If you want to save your bandwidth, you can also make audio-only calls.